respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 ## 4 Building Web3 Applications in Linera

-The programming model of Linera <a href='#References30'>[1]</a> is designed to provide rich, language-agnostic composability to application developers while taking advantage of microchains for scaling.
+<a name='Section4'>The</a> programming model of Linera <a href='#References30'>[1]</a> is designed to provide rich, language-agnostic composability to application developers while taking advantage of microchains for scaling.

 ### 4.1 Creating applications